-The chain-driven auger is powered by a driveshaft connected directly to the combine feeder house.
-Auger speed therefore depends on the feeder house speed.
-You can adjust auger speeds from the combine to suit harvest conditions.
+The auger is powered by a driveshaft connected directly to the combine's feeder house.
+Auger speed therefore varies directly with the speed of the combine's feeder house.

 Contact your Dealer for available auger drive sprocket options.
-Refer to Auger Drive Sprockets, page 245 for sprocket removal and installation procedures.
+Refer to Auger Drive Sprockets, page 241 for sprocket removal and installation procedures.